Deophius/rollcall/README.txt

   "Rollcall" waits for 18s before starting the work.
 "Jumpstart" waits for 13s.
   Each have a functionality called "development run", where the clicking will be done once.
   "Jumpstart" is more suitable for serious use.

-  preclass.bat contains a command that must be run as root/admin.
-It activates WinuponService, so that the core programs work correctly.
-If WinuponService is not running, core programs cannot work correctly.

   report.exe reports the current mouse position.
 This is used to gather information and configure the program.

   killclass.exe kills iMeeting.exe forcefully, in case it misbehaves.

   term.exe terminates the core programs.
 It should be on the taskbar during class, so you can use Win+<num> key shortcut to access it.

 How to configure:
   The code assumes that the rectangle is (190, 250) to (1070, 720).
 This should work for a wxb session on a 1366*768 screen with chatting bar visible and toolbars hidden.
   Assumed size for the "confirm" button is 200*20 (horizontal * vertical).
   Assumed time for a rollcall confirmation to time out is 20s.
 But we use 10s to make sure that we don't miss the clicking when program first starts.
   Assumed minimum time between clicks is 100ms.
-Otherwise, the mouse moving too quickly is suspicious, and it makes the system overloaded.
+Otherwise, it might make the system overloaded.
   You can make changes to those variables easily, except for 100ms.
 Adjust the variables in click.h to suit your needs.